Cubans react to end of 'wet foot, dry foot'

 "It is now up to the new generation, the young Cubans, to liberate themselves from communism the way it's supposed to be done, from inside Cuba," Vianelo said.

-She was among scores of Cuban Americans who gathered Thursday at the popular Versailles Restaurant in Miami's Little Havana neighborhood to discuss the policy change.
+She was among scores of Cuban-Americans who gathered Thursday at the popular Versailles Restaurant in Miami's Little Havana neighborhood to discuss the policy change.
 Some expressed displeasure.
 Others said the change could ultimately be a boon for the island nation.

 The "wet foot, dry foot" policy, in place for more than two decades, had applied solely to Cubans.
 Following a mass exodus of Cubans to the United States, former President Bill Clinton in the mid-1990s changed the "open door" policy on Cuban refugees -- first established by President Lyndon B. Johnson -- to the "wet, foot, dry foot" policy that repatriated Cubans intercepted at sea but allowed those who reach land to stay.